Actions & Inputs

 Validation

-Validation only works if the Select component uses the Form component.
+Validation only works if the select uses the form component.

 Validation icon

-An icon is used to indicate if the select is in a valid or invalid state.
-Validation is set on the Form component.
+An icon indicates if the select is in a valid or invalid state.
+Use the form for validation.

 Validation

-Validation only works if the Select component uses the Form component.
+Validation only works if the select uses the form component.

 Validation icon

-An icon is used to indicate if the select is in a valid or invalid state.
-Validation is set on the Form component.
+An icon indicates if the select is in a valid or invalid state.
+Use the form for validation.

 Usage

-Use a Select to present multiple options where only one can be selected.
+Use a select to present multiple options where only one can be selected.
+If the user can select more than one option, use the checkbox instead.

-Use a Select when there are four or more options for a user to choose from.
+Use a select when there are four or more options, and the user can only choose one.

-Have an empty Select upon page load.
-If a default option isn’t appropriate, define a placeholder such as “Select an option”.
+If a default option isn’t appropriate, use a placeholder (e.g. ‘select an option’).

 The Select component has the following accessibility considerations:

-It is recommended to group selects and other related elements such as Labels and Assistive Text together using the Fieldset component, with a title attributed to the elements that appear in the Fieldset, called a Legend.
+Group selects and related elements (e.g. labels and assistive text) together using the fieldset component with a title attributed to the elements called a legend.

 API

-The Select component is compromised of four key elements, these have a range of props that can be used to define an appropriate experience for different use cases.
+The select component is composed of three key elements.
+They have a range of props to define the experience in different use cases.

-There are two components exported from the package, one for use within the NewsKit Form component, and one for use as a controlled component.
+There are two components exported from the package, one for use within the form and one for use as a controlled component.

-The FormInputSelect has a range of props that can be used to define an appropriate experience for different use cases.
-Use this component within the NewsKit Form component.
+The form input select has a range of props to define the experience in different use cases.
+Use within the form.

-The Select has a range of props that can be used to define an appropriate experience for different use cases.
-Use this component within the NewsKit Form component.
+The select has a range of props to define the experience in different use cases.
+Use within the form.

-The SelectOption has a range of props that can be used to define an appropriate experience for different use cases.
-Use this component within the NewsKit Form component.
+The selectOption has a range of props to define the experience in different use cases.
+Use within the form.